qmk/qmk_firmware/keyboards/bm40hsrgb/keymaps/signynt/readme.md

 The Music Control key can be pressed once to pause and be pressed twice in rapid succession to skip to the next song.

+The Screenshot Key takes a screenshot to the clipboard if pressed once, if double tapped it will take a screenshot to be saved to the desktop.

 ![img](https://i.imgur.com/vhb1L2f.png)

 ## NAVIGATION